h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 ### VirtualBox device structures

 The PoC is making use of the device structures of VirtualBox.
-The `virtio-net` device is a device registered through VirtualBox's Pluggable Device Manager (PDM), so let's take a look at it's structures and their allocation.
+The `virtio-net` device is a device registered through VirtualBox's Pluggable Device Manager (PDM), so let's take a look at its structures and their allocation.

-When PDM devices are initialized in `pdmR3DevInit` of `VBOX/VMM/VMMR3/PDMDevice.cpp`, the ring-3 (`R3`/user-space) component will go through the list of registered devices and for each device perform the allocation via a hypercall to the ring-0 (`R0`/kernel-space).
+When PDM devices are initialized in `pdmR3DevInit` of `VBOX/VMM/VMMR3/PDMDevice.cpp`, the ring-3 (`R3`/user-space) component will go through the list of registered devices and for each device perform the allocation via a hypercall to the ring-0 (`R0`/kernel-space) component.
 The allocation routine in `R0` will allocate a memory object for the following data (taken from `VBox/VMM/VMMR0/PDMR0Device.cpp`):

 ```
 --------------------------------------